When it comes to indoctrination into a new professional culture, the military has this down to an art.

 So before you start challenging these procedures on day one, it is important to assess how the organization feels about them.
 Do your co-workers enjoy them?
 Were they developed by the boss himself?
 Are there functions they serve for which you simply don't understand yet?

 Too often, the transitioning military member will quickly identify what is "broken" or "ridiculous" about a new job without taking the time to understand the history behind it.
 If the boss developed these processes, they will probably not respond well when you tell them how stupid they are.

 Rather, taking the time to understand them and proving you have the ability to master them will place you on a much better platform to implement change in the workplace.
 Victory in the civilian sector goes to those who learn and master rather than complain.

-If you were to ask a Marine what the primary responsibilities of leadership are, they would likely tell you mission accomplishment first followed by troop welfare.
+If you were to ask a Marine what the primary responsibilities of leadership are, they would likely tell you mission accomplishment first, followed by troop welfare.
 With this context, a Marine NCO understands what to prioritize when the two are in conflict.
-So as you step into your new professional culture, you need to figure what your organization, management, and your peers prioritize.
+So as you step into your new professional culture, you need to figure out what your organization, management and peers prioritize.
 What is the product this company produces?

 For more information, contact our partners at HOH.

 Be sure to get the latest news about the U.S. military, as well as critical info about how to join and all the benefits of service.
 Subscribe to Military.com and receive customized updates delivered straight to your inbox.